CharleRoger/Garden/Canon/Regions/Sunshore/Dzózó/Dzòzò.md

 ## Geography

 The islands making up Dzózó are generally mountainous and most are volcanically active.
-The tallest mountains are located on [[Chayazó]] where they reach heights of around 3,800 m.
+The tallest mountains are located on [[Chayadzó]] where they reach heights of around 3,800 m.

 ### Seismic Activity and Volcanism